realtimefl/Real-Time-Forecast-Port-Everglades/index.md

 </div>

 <p>
 Realtime simulation for port everglades region. <strong> Click on station names </strong> to see model data at these following stations.
-Model result has been compared at South Port Everglades station (A) where NOAA buoy placed.
+Model results have been compared at South Port Everglades station (A) where NOAA buoy placed.
 </p>

 <ul>